As we advance into the holiday season, I hope this post finds you and your family safe and healthy.

 In the face of upended schedules, unusual requirements, and social uncertainty, you have carried on with the practice, practice, practice, that makes decoding, spelling, and writing skills more automatic.
 You have found ways to overcome the disruption of having to work from home and the disappointments of not spending time with friends and extended family.
 Working together, you have focused your dazzling creativity to turn ordinary into extraordinary.

 Thank you for your commitment.
-I know I speak for the entire Lexercise team in expressing my deepest appreciation and admiration to every one of you.
+I know I speak for the entire Lexercise team in expressing my deepest appreciation and admiration for every one of you.

 Whether you celebrate at one table or virtually at many, I hope you have a delicious Thanksgiving and look forward to working together in the months ahead.